 7. Sierra Leone: West African bounty destination with 54,000 visitors per year

 Traveling to Sierra Leone is advanced travel.
 There is no wifi, no reliable ATM and most accommodations have no running water.
-This West African country is among the world's poorest and least visited.
+Consequently, this West African country is among the world's poorest and least visited.
 But on the other hand, you can still really explore.
 The beaches along the coast are paradisiacal.
 And if you want to go completely off the beaten track, off the coast lies an incredibly fascinating archipelago that has only been visited by a few hundred Westerners: the Turtle Islands.

 8. Dominica: Caribbean odd duck with 63,000 visitors per year